ni9elf/SenticNetExperiments/README.txt

 Performed knowledge expansion and consistency checks on SenticNet.
-Refer to report for description and results of experiments.
+Refer to report (download and view for best reading experience) for description and results of experiments.